thanasis457/spring23-dev-assessment/README.md

 ## Level 4: Expert

 - (14) Implemented
 Using Google Cloud Storage and sent with multipart/form-data.
+When the file uploaded, the corresponding user/animal/training log is also updated in the database with a link to the file.
 File size capped at 100mb.
 Allowed image formats (for Users and Animals):
   - "image/png"